Pinocytosis

 In cellular biology, pinocytosis, otherwise known as fluid endocytosis and bulk-phase pinocytosis, is a mode of endocytosis in which small molecules dissolved in extracellular fluid are brought into the cell through an invagination of the cell membrane, resulting in their containment within a small vesicle inside the cell.
 These pinocytotic vesicles then typically fuse with early endosomes to hydrolyze (break down) the particles.

 Pinocytosis is variably subdivided into categories depending on the molecular mechanism and the fate of the internalized molecules.

 Function

 In humans, this process occurs primarily for absorption of fat droplets.
 In endocytosis the cell plasma membrane extends and folds around desired extracellular material, forming a pouch that pinches off creating an internalized vesicle.
 The invaginated pinocytosis vesicles are much smaller than those generated by phagocytosis.
 The vesicles eventually fuse with the lysosome, whereupon the vesicle contents are digested.
 Pinocytosis involves a considerable investment of cellular energy in the form of ATP.

 Pinocytosis and ATP

 Pinocytosis is used primarily for clearing extracellular fluids (ECF) and as part of immune surveillance.
 In contrast to phagocytosis, it generates very small amounts of ATP from the wastes of alternative substances such as lipids (fat).
-Unlike receptor-mediated endocytosis, pinocytosis is nonspecific in the substances that it transport: the cell takes in surrounding fluids, including all solutes present.
+Unlike receptor-mediated endocytosis, pinocytosis is nonspecific in the substances that it does transport: the cell takes in surrounding fluids, including all solutes present.